Daruma doll: Color

-Though it is not certain, the origins of Daruma's traditional red coloring probably came from the color of priest's robes.
+Though it is not certain, the origins of Daruma's traditional red coloring probably came from the color of priests' robes.
 Reliable sources in English are hard to find, but one Japan-based website cites this red as being the "color of the robe of a high-ranking priest.
 The author then concludes that "since Daruma was the founder of the Zen Sect, he must have worn a red robe."
-The art historian James T. Ulak has documented a history of depictions of the Bodhidharma wearing lavish red robes, prior to representations of him as a doll, in an article entitled "Japanese Works in The Art Institute of Chicago."
+The art historian James T. Ulak has documented a history of depictions of the Bodhidharma wearing lavish red robes, prior to representations of him as a doll.

 By virtue of his red robes, Daruma has come to play a role in recovering from sickness.
 During the late Edo period (1603-1868), red was believed to have a strong association to smallpox.
-Hartmut O. Rotermond, author of Demonic Affliction or Contagious Disease?, describes that in Edo and surrounding cities, there were many outbreaks of measles and smallpox.
+In Edo and surrounding cities, there were many outbreaks of measles and smallpox.
 In present-day Japan, there are many red shrines dedicated to a God of Smallpox, which had a particular liking for red.
 These shrines were built in response to those outbreaks.
 Believing that the God of smallpox, if pleased, would spare the afflicted child, the Japanese would often stretch out ropes around the house strung with red paper strips, have the child wear a red robe, and make a small altar for the God to put talisman-like Daruma figurines on.
 These precautions were also used to warn others that sickness was in the house, and to encourage cleanliness around the sick.
 The red of Daruma, however, was used to pacify the God, while the image of okiagari was to encourage the patient to recover as quickly as they fell ill.
 Daruma are also sold as a set of five colors – blue, yellow, red, white and black – called Goshiki Daruma.
 These days, daruma can also be found in colors other than red, including gold, which is meant to bring luck in financial matters.